by Texas Homesteader ~

 I bring the mixture to a hard boil which cannot be stirred down and until I reach the jellying point temperature. (for me, that’s 220 degrees F. but your gel temperature could be different based on you altitude)

 JELLY-MAKING TIP: Make sure your jelly reaches the gelling stage temperature.
-I once removed the pot from the heat just 1 degree shy of the gel point and my jelly didn’t thicken well at all.
+I once removed the pot from the heat just 1 degree shy of the gel point and my jelly didn’t thicken as well.

 Now that the jelly is finished you can pour that hot jelly into hot jars.
-(NOTE: hot jars help avoid glass thermal shock and cracked jars).
+(NOTE: pouring hot jelly into hot jars helps avoid glass thermal shock and cracked jars).

-Allow it to cool & store your grape jelly in a lidded glass jar in the refrigerator.
+Allow the jars to cool & store your grape jelly in a lidded glass jar in the refrigerator.

 How Long Does Homemade Jelly Last In The Refrigerator?